dzackgarza/Notes/Class_Notes/2019/Analysis/CourseNotes.md

 By Riesz-Fischer, there exists a $y\in H$ such that $\inner{y}{u_n} = \inner{x}{u_n}$ and $\norm{y} = \sqrt{ \sum \abs{\inner{x}{u_n}}^2  }$.
 By completeness, we get $x=y$. $\qed$

+Existence of Bases

+- Every Hilbert space has an orthonormal basis (possibly uncountable)
+- Every *separable* Hilbert space has a *countable* basis (separable = countable dense subset).